wazuh/wazuh-documentation/source/user-manual/user-administration/single-sign-on/okta.rst

 #.
 Edit the Wazuh dashboard configuration file.

    Add these configurations to ``/etc/wazuh-dashboard/opensearch_dashboards.yml``.
-It is recommended to back up this file before the configuration is changed.
+We recommend that you back up these files before you carry out the configuration.

    .. code-block:: console